bensadeh/circumflex/README.md

 ### Available options
 #### Comment Width
-Sets the maximum number of characters on each line for comments, replies, root submission comments and descriptions in settings.
+Sets the maximum number of characters on each line for comments, replies and descriptions in settings.
 Set to 0 to use the whole screen.

 #### Indent Size
 The number of whitespaces prepended to each reply, not including the color bar.